openvinotoolkit/openvino/docs/install_guides/deployment-manager-tool.md

    The target devices you have selected at the previous step appear on the screen.
 To go back and change the selection, type **b** and press **Enter**.
 Use the options provided to configure the generation process, or use the default settings.

    *	`o.
 Change output directory` (optional): Path to the output directory.
-By default, it set to your home directory.
+By default, it's set to your home directory.

    *	`u.
 Provide (or change) path to folder with user data` (optional): Path to a directory with user data (IRs, models, datasets, etc.) files and subdirectories required for inference, which will be added to the deployment archive.
 By default, it's set to `None`, which means you will separately copy the user data to the target system.